whitelightning450/Flow_Academy_Spec/README.md

 ## Description
-The SPEC is a fully contained and continuous PIV calculation system.
-Once a user sets it up on a riverbank SPEC will take PIV calculations at a continuous user specified rate.
+The SPEC is a fully contained and continuous Particle Image Velocimetry (PIV) calculation system.
+Once a user sets it up on a riverbank, SPEC will aquire images at a user specified rate and use them to perform PIV calculations.
 SPEC is also set up to be customized by the user depending on the river.
-A web-application stored on SPEC and accessed by connecting to SPEC’s Wi-Fi access point, allows easy setup and customization on site
+A web-application stored on SPEC and accessed by connecting to SPEC’s Wi-Fi access point allows easy setup and customization on site

 This repository includes the code for system configuration and calibration, image capture, image processing and undistorting, homography, and PIV analysis for a field site.
-The results of the pipeline are 2D velocity vector fields, represented in a plot, overlaid on the measurement area
+The results of the pipeline are 2D velocity vector fields, represented in a plot overlaid on the measurement area.

 ### SPEC System